 As this is still a Beta, not everything that your own calendar program can do will be available in the Runbox 7 Calendar quite yet.
-One notable missing features is the Tasks (TODOs) support – these will be coming later on as a separate feature.
+One notable missing feature is Tasks (TODOs) support – this will be coming later on as a separate feature.

 We invite you to try it out by logging into Runbox 7 and clicking Calendar in the main menu.

 It is our pleasure to announce that the new Runbox 7 Contacts is available in open beta test!

 If you’re already using Runbox 7 you may have noticed them already, and if you aren’t — here’s another reason to try it: Runbox 7 Contacts combines the best of the Runbox 7 web interface with the world of email clients.

 The first thing you’ll notice after clicking Contacts in the main menu in Runbox 7 is the beautiful and smooth user interface.

 Runbox 7 Contacts is built with the same Angular framework that powers the Runbox 7 Webmail, and you will recognize its design components and interactive functionality.

 One of the key parts of the new Contacts is how we store your contacts on the servers.
 So far they’ve been stored in a proprietary database, with no other way to access them than through the Runbox 6 web interface.

 This has been an annoyance to those of you who would like to use your contacts across many different apps and devices.